ammein/custom-code-editor/README.md

 scripts : {
     files : [
         {
-            // Get all files inside parentFolder
-            name : 'parentFolder/*',
+            // Or you can manually get custom.js inside parentFolder for specific js file name : 'parentFolder/custom',
             when : 'user'
         },
         {
             // If got subfolder inside parentFolder
             // Include it too
-            name : 'parentFolder/subFolder/*',
+            name : 'parentFolder/subFolder/custom',
-            when : 'user'
-        },
-        {
-            // Or you can manually get custom.js inside parentFolder for specific js file name : 'parentFolder/custom',
             when : 'user'
         },
         {